thiagousa/youtube/monitoring/docker/README.md

 To set up your environment for using Docker, ensure you have the following prerequisites:

-Docker Desktop: This is a necessary tool for running containerized applications.
+1. **Docker Desktop**: This is a necessary tool for running containerized applications.
 Make sure Docker Desktop is installed and operational on your system.
-You can download and install Docker Desktop from the official website at Docker Desktop.
+You can download and install Docker Desktop from the official website at [Docker Desktop](https://www.docker.com/products/docker-desktop).

-Git: Git is a version control system often used for code management.
+2. **Git**: Git is a version control system often used for code management.
 It is essential for cloning repositories, managing source code versions, and collaborating with other developers.
-You can download Git from Git's official website.
+You can download Git from [Git's official website](https://git-scm.com/downloads).

 Once you have these tools installed, you can proceed with setting up your Docker environment.